-B. PURPOSE OF THE WILDFIRE MITIGATION PLAN
+B. PURPOSE AND ADOPTION OF THE WILDFIRE MITIGATION PLAN

-ESPA is located in a region of the state with a very low wildfire risk.
-No part of ESPA's service territory is located in or near the High Fire Threat District designed in the California Public Utilities Commission's (CPUC) Fire Threat Map and all of ESPA's service territory is designated as "nonfuel" or "moderate" in the California Department of Forestry and Fire Protection's (CALFIRE) Fire and Resource Assessment Program (FRAP) Fire Threat Map.
+The Eastside Power Authority is a California Joint Powers Authority and Local Regulatory Authority comprised of five Irrigation and Water Districts.
+ESPA is in a region of the state with a very low wildfire risk.
+No part of ESPA's service territory is located in or near the High Fire Threat District designed in the California Public Utilities Commission's (CPUC) Fire Threat Map and all of ESPA's service territory is designated as "non-fuel" or "moderate" in the California Department of Forestry and Fire Protection's (CALFIRE) Fire and Resource Assessment Program (FRAP) Fire Threat Map.